Moritz344/dotfiles/bash_scripts/README.md

 ## Fix files
 Scripts like mirror_fix.sh,fix_frame_rate etc that I use when something breaks.
-For example sometimes if my frame rate is somtimes at 60hz instead of 144hz so I use fix_frame_rate with an hotkey that fixes this.
+For example sometimes my frame rate is at 60hz instead of 144hz so I use fix_frame_rate with an hotkey that fixes this.

 ## Sessions
 I use session.sh to quickly switch between projects or create new ones.